 Accommodation in São Miguel Island

-If you don’t know where to stay for these three days in São Miguel, I recommend that you choose the central area: that way you’ll be close to everything.
-Although the island may seem small, it’s quite long from east to west, so staying there will save you from having to spend a lot of time driving.
+If you’re unsure where to stay in São Miguel for these three days, I recommend choosing the central area, as it puts you close to everything.
+Although the island may seem small, it’s pretty long from east to west, so staying there will save you from having to spend a lot of time driving.

 Where to Stay?

-Ponta Delgada, the capital, is a viable option if, in addition to touring the island, you want to be close to bars, restaurants, some live music, or even nightlife.
+Ponta Delgada, the capital, is a viable option if you want to tour the island and be close to bars, restaurants, live music, or nightlife.
 Ribeira Grande or Vila Franca do Campo are great options for those who prefer tranquility and a deeper connection with nature.
 Choosing a rural house in these central areas, like Pico da Pedra or Santa Bárbara, will provide a serene environment perfect for enjoying the island’s natural beauty.

 To make your stay easier, we’ve narrowed down the options for you.
 For various choices in accommodations, check out Airbnb for unique stays or Booking.com for hotels, guesthouses, and rural homes throughout São Miguel.
 Both platforms offer options across the island to suit different preferences and budgets, making it easy to find the perfect base for your trip.